reydangelo/vib-sensor-app/README.md

 # Vib Sensor App

-This app connects to an SW-420 vibration sensor via Bluetooth (HC-01 module or compatible BLE device) and displays real-time vibration data.
+This app connects to an SW-420 vibration sensor via Bluetooth (HC-05 module, classic Bluetooth) and displays real-time vibration data.
 Made with Expo, React Native, and love.

 ---